-- > Unintentional or accidental harm.
+- Unintentional or accidental harm.

-- Psychological abuse.
+- Emotional abuse.

 - Sexual abuse.

-- ➢ Grooming.
+- > Grooming.

 - > Unsubstantiated claims against employees.

+- ➤ Abuse of children by other children

 - Physical abuse.

 - Cultural abuse.

-- ➢ Neglect.
+- Neglect.

 - Cyber (online environment).

 - > Abuse of employees by other employees.

 Additionally, child safety and wellbeing risks are considered as part of other risk assessments and risk management plans including supervision, creche operational activities, PARC Swim (learn to swim program), active youth programs and memberships, event management and activations.
 Risks to child safety identified through investigations, complaints, reports and/or allegations of abuse will be reviewed and incorporated into the Master Risk Register (MRR).